Schneider Electric Announces Google, ASM And HP Have Joined The Catalyze Program For Semiconductor Supply Chain Decarbonization

+(MENAFN- Dubai PR Network) Schneider Electric announces Google, ASM and HP have Joined the Catalyze Program for Semiconductor Supply Chain Decarbonization

-Growing participation in the program promises to greatly expand access to renewable energy in semiconductor space.
-Announcement coincides with COP28 climate conference.
+.
+Growing participation in the program promises to greatly expand access to renewable energy in semiconductor space

-Dubai, UAE– Schneider Electric, the leader in the digital transformation of energy management and automation, today announced that Google, ASM and HP have joined the Catalyze program, which aims to accelerate access to renewable energy across the global semiconductor value chain and IT supply landscape, as new global sponsors.
+Dubai, UAE, December 6, 2023 – Schneider Electric, the leader in the digital transformation of energy management and automation, today announced that Google, ASM and HP have joined the Catalyze program, which aims to accelerate access to renewable energy across the global semiconductor value chain and IT supply landscape, as new global sponsors.

 The first-of-its-kind program was first announced in July, with sponsors Intel and Applied Materials.
 The announcement that three more leading technology companies have now joined as founding sponsors coincides with the COP28 United Nations Climate Change Conference taking place in Dubai.